martendegroot/ElizaTherapist/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and you can use all corresponding commands.

 # Eliza the automated therapist

 This project was inspired on Weizenbaum's design of the [AI based Rogerian Therapist](https://en.wikipedia.org/wiki/ELIZA).
 It was improved on the earlier implementation of Michal Wallace and George Dunlop.
 This version offers a modern React interface for the conversation.
 Some of the conversational elements were stripped to make it state-independent.
 Feel free to copy and/or improve the project.

-As the project was based on a React project, it can be managed with the same commands.
+For good conduct, please include the copyright notices or mention the source on public use when you do so.

 ## Available Scripts

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and you can use all corresponding commands.

 In the project directory, you can run: